Warm-Starting Iterative Gaussian Processes for Faster Sequential Inference: Experiments

-We performed experiments in two machine learning tasks to study the effectiveness of warm starting sequential posteriors from two perspectives:
+We performed experiments in two machine learning tasks to study the effectiveness of warm-starting sequential posteriors in two different settings:

-\begin{enumerate} \item A regression task using real-world datasets to show that warm starting speeds-up the compute of posterior samples to the same level of accuracy, \item And a Bayesian optimisation task with parallel Thompson sampling to show that warm starting achieves more accurate posteriors and better performance under the same limited compute budget. \end{enumerate}
+\begin{enumerate} \item A regression task using real-world datasets to show that our methods speed-up the computation of posterior samples to the same level of accuracy. \item A Bayesian optimization task with parallel Thompson sampling to show that warm-starting achieves more accurate posteriors and better performance under the same limited compute budget. \end{enumerate}